Depth psychology

-Depth psychology (from the German term Tiefenpsychologie) refers to the practice and research of the science of the unconscious, covering both psychoanalysis and psychology.
+Depth psychology (from the German term Tiefenpsychologie) is the practice and research of the science of the unconscious, covering both psychoanalysis and psychology.
 It is also defined as the psychological theory that explores the relationship between the conscious and the unconscious, as well as the patterns and dynamics of motivation and the mind.
 The theories of Sigmund Freud, Carl Gustav Jung, and Alfred Adler are all considered its foundations.

 Development

 The term "depth psychology" was coined by Eugen Bleuler and refers to psychoanalytic approaches to therapy and research that take the unconscious into account.
-The term was rapidly accepted in the year of its proposal (1914) by Sigmund Freud, to cover a topographical view of the mind in terms of different psychic systems.
+The term was rapidly accepted in the year of its proposal (1915) by Sigmund Freud, to cover a topographical view of the mind in terms of different psychic systems.
 He is considered to have revolutionized this field, which he viewed in his later years as his most significant work.

 Since the 1970s, depth psychology has come to refer to the ongoing development of theories and therapies pioneered by Pierre Janet, William James, and Carl Gustav Jung, as well as Freud.
 All explore relationships between the conscious and the unconscious (thus including both psychoanalysis and Jungian psychology).